 The people who call Sells home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Sells residents report their race to be Native American, followed by White.
-Important ancestries of people in Sells include German, European, English, and Czech.
+Important ancestries of people in Sells include European, German, Czech, and Russian.

 The most common language spoken in Sells is English.
-Other important languages spoken here include Native American languages and Spanish.
+Other important languages spoken here include Native American languages and Tagalog.